MasoniteFramework/docs/whats-new/masonite-2.1.md

 ## Masonite 2.1

 {% hint style="danger" %}
-This is currently unreleased and is in a Beta 1 release.
-There will be 2 more beta releases in October and November until the final release of 2.1 in December.
+This is currently unreleased and is in a Beta 3 release.
+There will be the final release of 2.1 in December.

 Learn more about releases in the [Release Cycle](../prologue/release-cycle.md) documentation.
 {% endhint %}